If you would like to lend your spare compute power to the fight against COVID-19, visit the Folding@home website to find out more.

 What is an exascale computer?
 Today's fastest computers are capable of making a quadrillion—or a million billion—calculations a second.
 To put that into perspective, there are quadrillions of insects on earth.
 They are estimated to outnumber human beings (all seven or so billion of us) by a factor of 200 million to one.
 But even this kind of compute power shrinks in comparison with "exascale" supercomputers, which can make a quintillion, or 1,000,000,000,000,000,000 calculations a second.
 That's a lot of bugs.

 How much data is Folding@home generating?
-To date, Folding@home has produced over 100,000 times more data on the viruses that causes COVID-19 than is typically created for other simulation studies.
+To date, Folding@home has produced over 100,000 times more data on the COVID-19 than is typically created for other simulation studies.
 Before Folding@home made this data available on the AWS Open Data Registry, sharing it was incredibly time-consuming and cumbersome, as the file sizes are so large.
 Sometimes this meant mailing physical hard drives in order to share a data set.
 By making it available in the cloud, any interested parties can download the information quickly, on demand.